pragmaticfish/sushify/README.md

 - Contributing guidelines
 - Troubleshooting tips

-We welcome contributions!
+Contributions and feedback are welcome!
 The development guide has everything you need to get started.